Can LLMs Evaluate Complex Attribution in QA? Automatic Benchmarking using Knowledge Graphs: Experiment Setup

-\paragraph{Complex Attributed Question Answering (CAQA)} The CAQA benchmark is constructed using an automated methodology detailed in Section \ref{section4}, using two KGQA datasets {GrailQA} \cite{gu2021beyond} and {WebQuestionsSP} \cite{yih2016value} with the KG of Freebase \cite{bollacker2008freebase}.
-The CAQA benchmark comprises a total of 161,174 samples, and is partitioned into a training set with 137,211 samples, which is used when the evaluator needs fine-tuning or training, and a test set with 23,963 samples.
-Table \ref{table4} presents the distribution of these samples across different attribution categories and attribution complexity levels.
-Note that we also asked human beings to annotate the attribution categories of 600 testing samples for analyzing their consistency with the automatically generated categories across the evaluators (see results in Section \ref{sec:cbh}).
-The details of the CAQA benchmark construction are described in Appendix B.
+\textbf{The CAQA Benchmark}.
+It is constructed using two KGQA datasets: {GrailQA} \citep{gu2021beyond} and {WebQuestionsSP} \citep{yih2016value}, and the Freebase KG \citep{bollacker2008freebase}.
+See Table \ref{table4} for its statistics.
+Additionally, we manually annotated the attribution categories of 300 test samples to assess their consistency with the original categories (see results in Section \ref{sec:cbh}).
+More details on CAQA are in Appendix \ref{appendix:CAQAConstruction}, and human annotation processes are described in Appendix \ref{appendix:HumanAnnotation}.

-\paragraph{ACLE-Manual} We enhanced the ALCE dataset~\cite{gao2023enabling} by adding manual annotations and creating an additional test set.
-Such enhancement enables us to compare the performance of attribution evaluators trained by our CAQA benchmark against existing specially developed QA attribution evaluators.
-Significantly, the ALCE dataset includes 800 manually annotated samples and primarily features three distinct attribution labels.
-In line with our study goals, we annotated an extra 50 samples using the four attribution labels we have proposed.
-This approach is designed to improve our ability to conduct in-depth attribution analysis and accurately identify errors.